 Do you need entire library books scanned for use with assistive technology?

-Please initiate your request with ISU's Student Disability Resources Office.
+Please initiate your request with ISU's Student Accessibility Services Office.
 That office can then refer these requests to Susan Vega García, the coordinator for Library Accessibility Services, who will route these requests to the appropriate Library units.
 Alternatively, you may choose to work with ISU Printing Services.